Kumaresan-Hexaware/pyspark/README.md

 DEBUG=1
 ```

 Will enable access to these variables within any Python program -e.g. via a call to `os.environ['SPARK_HOME']`.
-Note, that if any security credentials are placed here, then this file **must** be removed from source control - i.e. add `.env` to the `.gitignore` file to prevent potential security risks.
+Note, that if any security credentials are placed here, then this file **must** be removed from source control - i.e. add `.env` to the `.gitignore` file to prevent potential security risks.# pyspark